Jaye-dong/NotionAutoFill/README.md

    - Create a new integration
    - Copy the "Internal Integration Token"

-2. **Database ID**:
+2. **Database IDs**:
+   - For Time Tracking: Open your time tracking database in browser
-   - Open your Notion database in browser
+   - For Next Actions: Open your next action database in browser
    - Copy the ID from the URL: `https://notion.so/your-workspace/DATABASE_ID?v=...`

 3. **Grant Access**:
-   - In your Notion database, click "..." → "Add connections"
+   - In each Notion database you want to use, click "..." → "Add connections"
    - Select your integration

 ## Logging